-- A committee is being formed, with participation from the City of Champaign, City of Urbana, HACC and PACE, to determine the specific local housing needs of persons with disabilities. - The new developments replacing Burch Village and Lakeside Terrace will meet all federal and state guidelines concerning accessibility; additionally, the units not accessible will be adaptable. - The HACC will continue to affirmatively provide service with no regard to race, color, religion national origin, sex, familial status, and disability.
+- A committee has been formed, with participation from the City of Champaign, City of Urbana, HACC and PACE, and concerned citizens to determine the specific local housing needs of persons with disabilities. - The new developments replacing Burch Village and Lakeside Terrace will meet all federal and state guidelines concerning accessibility; additionally, the units not accessible will be adaptable. - The HACC will continue to affirmatively provide service with no regard to race, color, religion national origin, sex, familial status, and disability.